decred-proposals/mainnet/8a0932475eba2139df82f885fbdff9845e98551b47c44c378bf51840ae616334/1/payload/index.md

 ### Profit Sharing

-When a normal product is sold in the store, we will split the profit 50% with the project treasury and 50% for us site creators/maintainers.
+When a normal product is sold in the store, we will split the profit 50% with the WhyDecred project fund and 50% for us site creators/maintainers.

-When an original art piece is sold, we agreed with the artists to give them a third of the sale, a third for us and a third for the project treasury.
+When an original art piece is sold, we agreed with the artists to give them a third of the sale, a third for us and a third for the WhyDecred project fund.

+### WhyDecred Project Fund

+We will keep a community fund with proceeds from the art store as stated in "Profit Sharing".
+We will let the community choose how to spend this fund.
+It seems Twitter polls would be the easiest method for the community to vote, but we are open to suggestions.
+Ideally we could do it inside Politeia some day, but that is beyond the scope of this current proposal.

 ### Free Items for the Community